WeiJian123-tech/DawnTrades/README.md

 Java and the Java Library xChart is utilized for the creation of DawnTrades due to the relative ease and convenience of making fast programs with graphs/charts.

 Please make sure that you have version Java 8 or higher and the latest xChart update to be able to run this program effectively.
+Best compatible with Windows Operating Systems (O.S.).
+Untested for Mac and Linux O.S.
+Incompatable with mobile devices.

 Currently, the development of this working prototype does not have all the features that are going to be present in the final non-prototype build.
 All features, User Interfaces (U.I.), and methodologies are subject to change during the development and improvement of this and future working prototypes.
 DawnTrades currently has: